micro-bitwise/micro-bitwise.github.io/_tutorials/crypto-student-main.md

 This ciphertext is then broadcasted, and any valid receiver of the message — with whom this code of shifting three places to the right has already been established — then needs only to shift each letter back three places. `A` becomes `X`, `D` becomes `A`, `E` become `B`, etc. This seems like a clear improvement on transmitting plaintext, so let’s integrate this idea into our messaging program.

 We’ll start off by shifting our message by a fixed number of letters.
 Look at the script below.
-You’ll need to
+You’ll need to:

 * Decide on a channel with your partner, and both use the same channel
 * Set your name